 \section{Introduction}

-Motivated by recent distributed systems technology~\cite{rdma,roce,iwarp,disaggmem,genz}, Aguilera \emph{et al.} introduced a hybrid model of distributed computing, called \emph{message-and-memory model} or \emph{m\&m model} for short~\cite{aguilera-etal18}.
+Motivated by recent distributed systems technology~\cite{genz,genzDRAM,rdma,iwarp,disaggmem,roce}, Aguilera \emph{et al.} introduced a hybrid model of distributed computing, called \emph{message-and-memory model} or \emph{m\&m model} for short~\cite{aguilera-etal18}.
 In this model processes can communicate by message passing and also by accessing some shared memory.
-Since it is impractical to share memory among \emph{all} processes in large distributed systems, the m\&m model allows us to specify which sets of processes share which sets of registers.
+Since it is impractical to share memory among \emph{all} processes in large distributed systems \cite{farm1,herd,fasst,lite2017}, the m\&m model allows us to specify which subsets of processes share which sets of registers.
 Among other results, Aguilera \emph{et al.} show that it is possible to leverage the advantages of the two communication mechanisms (message-passing and share-memory) to improve the fault-tolerance of randomized consensus algorithms compared to a pure message-passing system.

-In this paper, we consider the basic problem of implementing an atomic single-writer multi-reader (SWMR) register shared by \emph{all} the processes in m\&m systems.
-Specifically, for every m\&m system, we give an algorithm that implements such a register in this system and show that it is optimal in the number of process crashes that it can tolerate.
-This generalizes the well-known implementation of an atomic SWMR register in a pure message-passing system~\cite{attiya1995sharing}.
+In this paper, we first consider the basic problem of implementing an atomic single-writer multi-reader (SWMR) register shared by \emph{all} the processes in m\&m systems, and we give an algorithm that is optimal in the number of process crashes that it can tolerate.
+This generalizes the fundamental ABD algorithm of Attiya, Bar-Noy, and Dolev that implements an atomic SWMR register in a pure message-passing system~\cite{attiya1995sharing}.
+We then combine our register implementation for m\&m systems with the randomized consensus algorithm of Aspnes and Herlihy~\cite{AH1990consensus}, and obtain a randomized consensus algorithm for m\&m systems that is also optimal in the number of process crashes that it can tolerate.
 We now describe our results in more detail.